 Similar to a traditional bank loan, the SBA line of credit qualifications are focused on evaluating the creditworthiness of your business and its owners.
-To qualify for an SBA CAPLine up to $5 million, you generally need good credit (at least a 680 credit score), low debt-to-equity (3 to 4 times maximum), good cash flow (1.25 times or higher DSCR), some experience and collateral (personal and business).
+To qualify for an SBA CAPLine up to $5 million, you generally need a good credit score of at least 680, good cash flow―1.25 times or higher debt service coverage ratio (DSCR)―and personal and business collateral.

 When evaluating if you qualify for an SBA line of credit, your lender will consider your:

 - Business size: Your business needs to be small; this generally means it has $750,000 to $38.5 million or less in annual revenue and fewer than 150 employees

 - Minimum credit score: 680 for all primary business owners